wszramkowska/TechnicalArt/DevelopmentJournal/Fire Particle Effect.md

 Niagara has templates for commonly used base effects.
 This will be useful when making my fire effect as the templates include some modules already, meaning I won't have to start from scratch.
 I think this will also accelerate my learning as I can get straight into experimenting with the modules and seeing how each one changes the effect.

+The Unreal documentation provides a lot of guidance on using Niagara.
+There is various documentation depending on what you are looking for, I mostly used the overview but there is documentation on editor UI, key concepts and systems and emitter modules.
+All of this, whilst detailed, can be overwhelming for someone who has never used Niagara and therefore I think is most helpful as a reference whilst creating my fire effect.
+Once I have started my task it will be easier to know the relevant bits of information to look for.

+##### Youtube Video Fire Simulation FX in Unreal Engine Niagara | in 12 minutes by Motion Dreams

+<iframe width="560" height="315" src="https://www.youtube.com/embed/q8avHL7syC4?si=0RI2MJx4VxcJB63_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+After reading the Unreal documentation I wanted to get straight into creating my effect and I thought the easiest way to learn would be a tutorial.
+I watched this youtube video by Motion Dreams and then tried to create my own fire based on what I had learned.
+To make things simpler, the video provided chapters which included the different emitters within the system.
+The emitters I wanted to create for my fire were flames, smoke, embers and a glow which would cast onto the ground.

+###### Flames
+-